 Membership on the Board of Advocates is based on the process below, as codified in the Board of Advocates By-Laws.
 Students in their second year are invited to sit on the Board of Advocates based on a holistic application that looks at a student’s success in the Law Center’s many different internal and external advocacy opportunities.
-Applications will open for membership on the 2019-2020 Board of Advocates in January 2019.

-Automatic Board Membership
+Automatic Board Membership for Class of 2024

 The following students will automatically receive invitations to sit on the Board of Advocates: